udacity/panda/README.md

 4. Run `bundle install`
 5. Edit the _config.yml on root directory.
 Change `url` property to to `http://127.0.0.1:4000` since you are going to run on localhost.
-6. Run the jekyll server by having: `jekyll serve --baseurl ''` or `rake preview`
+6. Run the jekyll server by having: `bundle exec jekyll serve`

 Try to locate your browser at [http://localhost:4000](http://localhost:4000).